Dell Latitude: Latitude D8x0 series

 The Latitude D8x0 series is the 15.4" corporate model; unlike the D600 and D610, all feature a widescreen form factor.
-All are two spindle designs, with a "D-bay" modular bay which can interchange optical drives, a floppy module, a second hard drive, or a second battery.
+All are two spindle (or "dual-spindle") designs, with a "D-bay" modular bay which can interchange optical drives, a floppy module, a second hard drive, or a second battery.
 All models have a smart card socket, PCMCIA socket, and 9-pin serial port, a "D-dock" port for docking station or port replicator, and have an internal socket for an 802.11 wireless card.

 The D800 was Dell's first widescreen Latitude notebook.

 The D8x0 series models roughly parallel the technology in the D6x0 models other than for screen size; they do not share a battery form factor with the D6x0 series.
 The D820 and D830 add an ExpressCard socket, not available in the D6x0 series.
 The D830 is capable of accepting 8 GB of physical memory with updated firmware.

 The D800 equated to the Precision M60, and the D810 to the Precision M70.
 They were for all intents and purposes identical except for the graphics card, certification, and in the case of the M70, the lid.

 The near-clone Inspirons for the D800 and D810 were the Inspiron 8500 and 8600; the D820 and D830 share hardware with Precision models M65 and M4300 respectively.
 There are even known cases of "mixed-mode" samples of the latter, where the Dell-recorded type according to the service tag and markings differs from the BIOS-reported type with an identical service tag.

 Both Latitude D820 and D830 have stereo speakers mounted on both sides of the keyboard.

 Latitude D5x0 series

-The Latitude D500 series is a set of "entry-level" business models; they are built on a 15" non-widescreen form factor, although models before the D530 were sold with both 14.1" and 15" screens (the 14.1" having a wider bezel.)
+The Latitude D500 series is a set of "entry-level" business models; they are built on a 15" non-widescreen form factor, although models before the D530 were sold with both 14.1- and 15-inch screens (the 14.1" having a wider bezel.)
 They are 2-spindle devices (removable optical drive interchangeable with D6xx/D8xx machines), and roughly follow the technical generations (chipset and processor-wise) of the D6x0 and D8x0 series.
 The D530 was Dell's last non-widescreen Latitude model.

 The Latitude D531 was also available, being the cheapest Latitude available at the time due to using AMD processors and cutting back on a few features.
-It was essentially a D830 with, no TrackPoint, no smartcard reader, an option for a 14" screen (If this was chosen it would have a similar wider bezel as on the earlier D5xx series machines), and an AMD-based motherboard.
+It was essentially a D830 with, no TrackPoint, no smartcard reader, an option for a 14-inch screen (If this was chosen it would have a similar wider bezel as on the earlier D5xx series machines), and an AMD-based motherboard.
 It does keep some premium features from the D830, such as a magnesium chassis, support for a 2nd battery, and a SATA based interface for the hard drive, allowing people to upgrade to a much faster SSD for cheap.
-DVD Drives, Screen Assemblies (If the laptop was ordered with the 15" screen), RAM, and Hard Drives/Caddies were interchangeable.
+DVD Drives, Screen Assemblies (If the laptop was ordered with the 15-inch screen), RAM, and Hard Drives/Caddies were interchangeable.